What Is Membranoproliferative

 - a decrease in urine volume

-- swelling (edema) in the hands, feet, or face
+- swelling, or edema, in your hands, feet, or face

-To diagnose MPGN, your doctor will give you a physical exam and order blood and urine tests.
-If you have edema of the hands or feet and have high blood pressure, your doctor will order several different tests to confirm your diagnosis.
+To diagnose MPGN, your doctor will examine you and order blood and urine tests.
+If you have edema of your hands or feet and high blood pressure, your doctor will order several different tests to confirm your diagnosis.
 Blood and urine tests used to diagnose MPGN include:

 - blood urea nitrogen (BUN) and creatinine level tests

-- serum complement C3 nephritic factor level test
+- a serum complement C3 nephritic factor level test

-If these results indicate the presence of MPGN, your doctor will also order a kidney biopsy.
+If these results indicate the presence of MPGN, your doctor will also order a kidney, or renal, biopsy.
 A kidney biopsy requires the removal of a small sample of tissue from your kidneys.
-Your doctor will need the results of this test to determine if you have MPGN type I or II.
+Your doctor will need the results of this test to determine if you have MPGN type 1, 2, or 3.
+Although it’s invasive, the renal biopsy is the only definitive method for diagnosing MPGN.

-As the disease progresses, more damage to the kidney will occur.
+As the disease progresses, more damage to your kidneys will occur.
 If kidney failure results, you may need dialysis to remove toxins from your blood.
 Dialysis will clean your blood when your kidneys are no longer able to do so.
 You may also undergo a kidney transplant if your kidneys fail.

-The most common complication of MPGN is acute or chronic nephritis.
-Nephritis is a group of symptoms associated with kidney disease including:
+Acute and chronic nephritis are the most common complications of MPGN.
+Nephritis is a group of symptoms associated with kidney disease.
+These symptoms can include:

 - decreased urine output